wp-plugins/step-by-step/readme.txt

 5. Add or remove steps at anytime.
 6. Add or remove images.
 7. Completed page displaying a guide made up of step-by-step instructions.

+== Upgrade Notice ==

+= 0.1.1 =
+Added the ability to preview a guide before publishing.
+Corrected bugs that were causing errors.

+= 0.1.0 =
+Release to the public.

 == Changelog ==